ColmN-Dev/ColmN-Dev/README.md

 🔗 [Live Demo](https://bibliotech-ifum.onrender.com) · 🔗 [GitHub](https://github.com/ColmN-Dev/BiblioTech)

-A full-stack book discovery and review platform built with Flask, PostgreSQL, and SQLAlchemy.
-Designed with modular architecture, authentication, API integration, and relational database design.
+A full-stack book discovery and review platform built with Flask, PostgreSQL, SQLAlchemy, and the Google Books API.
+Designed using modular architecture, relational database modelling, authentication, automated testing, and continuous integration.

-- Structured the application using Flask's factory pattern and Blueprint routing for separation of concerns
+- Structured the application using Flask's application factory pattern and Blueprint routing for maintainability and separation of concerns
-- Designed a PostgreSQL relational schema supporting users, books, personal libraries, and reviews
+- Designed a PostgreSQL relational database supporting users, books, personal libraries, and reviews
-- Integrated the Google Books API with search, pagination, detail lookups, caching, retry logic, and fallback handling
-- Implemented authentication using Flask-Login and Flask-Bcrypt
+- Implemented authentication using Flask-Login, Flask-Bcrypt, and secure password hashing
-- Built CRUD functionality for personal libraries and user reviews
+- Built user library CRUD functionality allowing users to save and remove books
-- Added review ownership checks and database constraints to prevent duplicate reviews
+- Developed a review system supporting creation, editing, deletion, ownership validation, and duplicate prevention
+- Integrated the Google Books API with search, autocomplete, pagination, caching, retry handling, and fallback processing
+- Created reusable helper functions to separate API logic from route handling
-- Managed database migrations using SQLAlchemy ORM and Flask-Migrate
+- Implemented database migrations using SQLAlchemy ORM and Flask-Migrate
+- Added custom 404 and 500 error handling pages
+- Developed automated tests using Pytest with a dedicated PostgreSQL test database
+- Implemented GitHub Actions continuous integration to automatically run test suites
-- Deployed the application using Render with environment-based configuration
+- Deployed the application using Render with production environment configuration

 ---